 (Click a link to jump straight to that section)

-Who doesn't love those first warm, sunny days of spring?!
+Who doesn't love those first warm days of spring?!

-After a long, cold winter, we all have the urge to head outside and start puttering in the yard.
+After a long, cold winter, we all have the urge to spend time outdoors in the fresh air and sunshine.
 It's the perfect time to start your new herb garden, right?
 Maybe, maybe not.

 Before you go digging and planting, there are a few things to think about: